 Quality of Housing

-- Increasing provision of home repair or rehabilitation for people in need
+- Increasing the provision of home repair or rehabilitation for people in need

 - Providing access to mold remediation services

 Special Interest Categories

 - Transportation.
 This has been identified as a primary need in our region which impacts all of the social determinants of health.
 We are looking to fund initiatives with either unique solutions and/or current efforts to provide transportation, especially those with collaborative efforts among human service or medical providers.